Mon- Wed 3:30- 5:30 PM

 If you are an active staff or faculty member according to Human Resources, use "Exchange".
 All other students, use "AC Connect (Google) Email".

-This one-semester college course will be taught over the entire high school year.
-At the high school there are two semesters so the fianl course grade will be an average of the 6-6weeks grades (75%) and 2 semester Exams (25%).
+This one semester course will be taught over an entire high school year.
+At the high school there are two semesters so the final course grade will be an average of 6-6 weeks grades (75%) and 2 semester grades.
+Semester exams =25% of the final grade.

 The following criteria will be used to determine your grade: